isomorphisms/economics/README.md

 Facts I think "everyone should know".
 I'll try to keep it short and theory-free.
 That said, this is an _opinionated_ selection of facts.
 It will be too obvious for some but hopefully not too advanced for anyone.
 This is what I wish someone would have told me X years ago.
+Alternately, if I were teaching a course in economics 101, this is what I would build a course around.
+This is (a very imperfect and incomplete draft of) what I think would serve the students' rather than the teachers' interests.

 -------------------------